-Table 45.
+Table 36.
 Annotated fields for zAware interval anomaly data (continued)

-Field Description Data type IntervalEndTime The time, based on Coordinated Universal Time (UTC), that indicates the end of an interval for which the log messages that are produced are used to generate the anomaly record.
-The format is YYYY-MM-DDTHH:mm:ss.ssz.
-Date IntervalIndex An integer that indicates the sequence number of this interval within the specified date.
-Each index represents a 10-minute period.
-Long IntervalStartTime The time, based on UTC, that indicates the start of an interval for which log messages that are produced are used to generate the anomaly record.
+Field Description Data type IntervalStartTime The time, based on UTC, that indicates the start of an interval for which log messages that are produced are used to generate the anomaly record.
 The format is YYYY-MM-DDTHH:mm:ss.sssZ.
 Date LimitedModelStatus An indication of whether the model that is used to calculate the anomaly score for this interval is a limited model.
-The following values are valid: • YES • NO Text UNKNOWN ModelGroupName The name of an analysis group.
+The following values are valid: • YES • NO • UNKNOWN Text Model GroupName The name of an analysis group.
 Each analysis group is associated with one or more systems from which the logs are used to create a single model.
 Text NumMessagesNeverSeenBefore An integer that indicates the number of message IDs that were issued during this analysis interval for the first time but were never seen in any previous analysis interval or in the current model.
-Long NumMessagesNotInMode1FirstReported An integer that indicates the number of message IDs that are not in the model and were issued during this analysis interval for the first time.
+NumMessagesNotInModelFirstReported An integer that indicates the number of message IDs that are not in the model and were issued during this analysis interval for the first time.
 Long NumMessagesUnique An integer that indicates the number of unique message IDs that were issued during this analysis interval.
-Long SysplexName The sysplex name Text SystemName The system name Text

-Table 45.
-Annotated fields for zAware interval anomaly data (continued)

-Field Description Data type timestamp The time, based on UTC, that indicates the end of the interval record.
+SysplexName The sysplex name Text SystemName The system name Text timestamp The time, based on UTC, that indicates the end of the interval record.
 This time is equivalent to the value for the IntervalEndTime field.
 When you search for interval anomaly scores that are based on a time stamp, ensure that you search for the end time of the interval record.
 The format is YYYY-MM-DDTHH:mm:ss.sssZ.
 Date zAwareServer The hostname or IP address of the IBM z Advanced Workload Analysis Reporter (IBM zAware) server from which the interval anomaly data is retrieved.
 Text zSecure data zSecure data is data from the Access Monitor component of IBM Security zSecure Admin.
 This data includes information about security events.

-- "Data generation" - · "Data stream definition for zSecure data"
+- · "Data generation" - "Data stream definition for zSecure data"